ONSdigital/dp-developer-site/static/retirement/v0api/index.md

 ## Migration guide

-Below you can find detailed ways that you can still get the same data from the ONS using our latest services which will benefit from continued enhancement and investment.
+Below you can find detailed ways to access the same data from the ONS using our latest services which will benefit from continued enhancement and investment.

 ### /dataset